openvm-org/openvm/docs/specs/vm/stark.md

 - An execution bus
 - A memory bus

-Notably, there is no CPU chip where the full transcript of executed instructions is materialized in a single trace matrix (the execution flow is managed by the core chip instead).
+Notably, there is no CPU chip where the full transcript of executed instructions is materialized in a single trace matrix.
 The transcript of memory accesses is also not materialized in a single trace matrix.
 We discuss reasons for these choices below.

 ### Program Chip